Opening hours: 8.45am - 6pm

 • Chambers continues to lead the way in supporting gender equality supporting and championing Women at the Bar.
 This is highlighted in the number of women represented within the membership from junior level right through to silk and senior appointments in the judiciary.

-• Appointed in 2019, the first female and youngest Joint Head of Chambers, Gillian Jones KC, has been in position for five years.
+• Appointed in 2018, the first female and youngest Joint Head of Chambers, Gillian Jones KC, has been in position for seven years.

 BAME

-• 76% of the membership are from a White (British/English/Welsh/Northern Irish/Scottish) background.
-5% of the membership come from a Asian background with 1% from an Afro-Caribbean background.
+• 88% of the membership are from a White (British/English/Welsh/Northern Irish/Scottish) background.
+7% of the membership come from a Asian, black and other background with 5% from mixed backgrounds.

 • Chambers is continuing to work to increase its BAME representation and recognises how fundamental diverse representation is at the Bar.